supporter profile: leah spero

 Leah’s work on the Ninth Circuit case benefitted from the expertise she could access through the NCCRC.
 There is a lot of important right-to-counsel work happening in the states, on a variety of fronts, and the NCCRC helps to coordinate the work and share information between advocates.
 “If we are going to eventually succeed in bringing about large-scale change and extending the right to counsel in civil cases,” Leah says, “It helps each of us in this effort to know about the successes in other states.”

 While the Ninth Circuit ultimately declined to address the merits of the case for procedural reasons, the case stimulated the advocacy community to work with the NCCRC to locate another case.
 And after working closely with John on the case, Leah, with her husband Ben, decided to make a significant investment in the NCCRC.
-They surprised us with a $20,000 gift.
+They surprised us with a $20,000 gift in 2017 and a $10,000 gift in 2018.
 “This is a long-term effort,” Leah told us, “We aren’t going to extend the right to counsel overnight, so we wanted to help sustain NCCRC’s ongoing work on this issue.”